 How do I use a SADC certificate?

-The first step is to register at Customs as a SADC exporter.
-You can then apply for SADC certificates, which come in packs of 10.
+The first step is to register at customs as a SADC exporter.
+You can then apply for SADC certificates.
 You need to fill in one SADC certificate for each export to a SADC country.
 This certificate then needs to accompany your export.

 How do I complete a SADC certificate?

-As you will notice from the above example, each section of the certificate is numbered (sections 1-11).
+A SADC certificate is divided up into sections.
+Each section of the certificate is numbered.
 Below is a guide on how to complete each section.

-Section 1: Fill in the exporter’s name, address and Customs registration number.
+Section 1: The exporter’s name, address and company registration number.

-Section 6: Provide a basic description of the goods and how they are packed.
-Are there any marks on the packaging?
-If not state “no marks”.
-Do you have a container number?
-An example description would be “1 x 5 metre container containing 2000 cans of tuna fish”.
+Section 6: A a basic description of the goods and how they are packed.
+Are there any marks on the packaging, or is there a container number?
+If there aren’t marks, state “no marks”.
+An example of a containerised shipment would be: “1 x 6 metre container containing 1000 cartons of dog food – Container number 0000000000”.

-Section 10: State the number and date on the commercial invoice accompanying your cargo.
+Section 10: Give the number and date of the commercial invoice accompanying your cargo.

 How do I apply for SADC certificates?